What does Trump 2.0 mean for your investments?

 Equity markets

-- The bulk of expected earnings are likely to come again from large US technology companies, although that growth will be lower than in past quarters.
+- The bulk of the expected earnings is still coming from large US technology companies, although that growth is lower than in past quarters.

 Risks